 How often will testing occur?

 Testing will occur weekly on the High School and Elementary•Middle School (EMS) campuses.
-Each cohort (A and B) at EMS will be tested every other week and members of the High School community will be tested every week.
 Testing data is most effective when collected regularly.

 what is the Rationale for COVID Testing at Landmark School?

 Landmark School is committed to minimizing the risk of infection and spread of COVID-19 while maximizing in-person learning.
-In August, Landmark implemented the CDC recommendations of mandatory face coverings, frequent hand washing and sanitizing, and physical distancing.
-Through the fall, we maintained small class sizes, implemented frequent disinfecting practices, utilized air purification systems and units, and promoted room and building ventilation.
-With low positivity rates of COVID-19 in the fall, we were able to maintain the health of our campuses using these mitigation strategies; however, with incidence rates rising and a surge in positive cases, an added layer of mitigation strategy is necessary for the upcoming weeks.
+In August 2020, Landmark implemented the CDC recommendations of mandatory face coverings, frequent hand washing and sanitizing, and physical distancing.
+Through the fall of 2020, we maintained small class sizes, implemented frequent disinfecting practices, utilized air purification systems and units, and promoted room and building ventilation.
+With extremely low positivity rates of COVID-19, we were able to maintain the health of our campuses using these mitigation strategies.
 This testing will help us proactively identify any cases that we have not been able to identify through other means.

 Am I required to participate in the saliva testing?